qmk/qmk_firmware/docs/feature_unicode.md

 # Unicode Support

-There are three Unicode keymap definition method available in QMK:
+There are three Unicode keymap definition methods available in QMK:

 ## UNICODE_ENABLE

-Supports Unicode input up to 0xFFFF.
-The keycode function is `UC(n)` in keymap file, where *n* is a 4 digit hexadecimal.
+Supports Unicode up to `0xFFFF`.
+The keycode function is `UC(n)` in the keymap file, where _n_ is a 4 digit hexadecimal number.

 ## UNICODEMAP_ENABLE

-Supports Unicode up to 0xFFFFFFFF.
+Supports Unicode up to `0x10FFFF` (all possible code points).
 You need to maintain a separate mapping table `const uint32_t PROGMEM unicode_map[] = {...}` in your keymap file.
-The keycode function is `X(n)` where *n* is the array index of the mapping table.
+The keycode function is `X(n)` where _n_ is the array index of the mapping table.

 And you may want to have an enum to make reference easier.
 So you'd want to add something like this to your keymap: